-Only a small percentage of today’s Christian givers use tax–smart techniques that maximize their effectiveness, while the majority are unaware that they are collectively paying millions (or even billions) in taxes that could go to funding the charities they are passionate about.
+Many generous Christians remain unaware that they are collectively paying millions (or even billions) in taxes that could go to funding the charities, churches, and nonprofit causes they are passionate about.

 What about you?
 If you’d like to make sure you’re aware of the valuable tools and strategies that smart givers are using to make a greater impact, here are our top five ideas: